nuxeo/doc.nuxeo.com-client-java/src/java/user-group.md

 This section is about how handling users and groups with Nuxeo Java Client.

 User is highly configurable in Nuxeo.
-Java Client allows such configurability but also offer common methods to get name, password, email...
+Java Client allows such configurability but also offer common methods to get name, password, email, etc.

 This page presents examples on basic configuration.
-If you need to get/set more properties you can use method below:
+If you need to get/set more properties you can use the method below:
 - getProperties
 - setProperties